feklee/MultiTrans/README.md

  2. Make sure that the FTDI is connected to the computer and that the serial console is started.

- 3. Plug in near simultaneously – i.e. within about a second – the power connection as well as the FTDI on the Arduino that should be monitored.
-The green lights should flash in sync at least once at the very beginning.
+ 3. Plug in the power connection.
+Eventually – possibly after step 4 – the LEDs on all Arduinos should emit a fast triple-flash to indicate sync.

+ 4. Quickly thereafter – in order not to miss any messages – plug the FTDI into the Arduino that should be monitored.
+(If the Arduino resets, then repeat the procedure, possibly after fixing the electronic setup.)

 Synchronization is not strictly necessary for the test to run.
 It is there to test the rare case that all Arduinos are transmitting in exactly the same